2024 Solar Incentives Guide for Dayton, OH - Tax Credits & Rebates

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives might be the first thing that comes to mind.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of the cost of your solar system.
+When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of your solar system's cost.

 More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit might apply to you is to reach out to your local Dayton solar panel company with your questions.
+To fully understand how the new Clean Energy Credit will apply to you, speak with your local Dayton solar installation company.

 State & Local Solar Incentives